dbeniamin/1-100_PythonCode_Challenge/README.md

 - Uses API data and interactions.
 - Early  example of language model transfered to data sheet and interpreed by an API.

+**22.04.2024 -> day 39 - Capstone - Cheap Flight Finder** - App that finds cheap flights based on the user's requests.
+- Uses API data and interactions to pull information, compare, and generate a notification if conditions are met.

 ### Contributing: